gjwgit/rattleng/installers/README.md

 ### Prerequisite

-+ Download and install R
++ As Admin download and install R
   + Visit https://cloud.r-project.org/ and navigate to Windows install
   + Click on *Download R for Windows*
   + Open the downloaded file to install R into the suggested path